exakat/php-dictionary/dictionary/declaration.ini.rst

 A declaration is a statement that defines a structure, such as a function, a class, method, property, etc. A declaration must occur before the usage of the declared resource.

-PHP requires a declaration for some structures, and allows its omittion for others.
+PHP requires a declaration for some structures, and allows its omission for others.
 For example, a class must be declared before usage, while a variable can be used without declaration.
 Properties are currently being moved to a compulsory declaration.

 .. code-block:: php